 - BIPOC Oregonians are significantly more likely to feel the spread of Covid-19 puts their workplace safety in jeopardy than white Oregonians (46% compared to 33%), and slightly more likely to express the same concerns about extreme heat (39% vs. 32%) and poor air quality due to wildfires (49% vs. 40%).

-- Oregonians from urban areas are more likely to feel that the spread of Covid-19 and extreme heat jeopardize their safety in the workplaces than Oregonians from other areas (Covid: 44% vs. 24-31%; extreme heat: 42% vs. 22-32%).
+- Oregonians from urban areas are more likely to feel that the spread of Covid-19 and extreme heat jeopardize their safety in the workplace than Oregonians from other areas (COVID: 44% vs. 24-31%; extreme heat: 42% vs. 22-32%).

 - Oregonians from areas considered rural-changing-to-suburban are more likely than those living in other areas to say their workplace safety is in jeopardy due to poor air quality as a result of wildfires (53% vs. 33-43%).
 Oregonians living in rural areas are the least likely to feel poor air quality from wildfires jeopardizes their workplace safety (33%).